-He is an alumnus of Institute of Rural Management IRMA and THNK – The Amsterdam school of creative leadership.
+A TED Fellow, Rahul is an alumnus of Institute of Rural Management IRMA and THNK – The Amsterdam school of creative leadership.
 His expertise lies in entrepreneurship and design thinking.
 He also is a marathon runner, a cyclist and avid trekker.

-Anupama Pain, coFounder and an ICICI Fellow herself has been engaged with the fellowship full time in the transition to its current day form.
-She has her 4 years in corporate finance consulting, after a bachelors degree in Computer Engineering from Mumbai University.
-She worked for an equal number of years on participatory program design, piloting and dissemination for Self Help Group federations in areas of rural finance, capacity building and pro poor value chains with Chaitanya.
-Locations included Western Ghats and Vidarbha.
+Between 2010 to 2014, she worked on participatory program design, piloting and dissemination for Self Help Group federations in areas of rural finance, capacity building and pro poor value chains with Chaitanya.
+Work locations include Western Ghats, Vidarbha region and Uttarakhand.
 She also has experience of setting up an enterprise – FreshFromFarms, which connected farmer groups from rural Pune to urban consumers in Mumbai housing societies.

-Nikita D’cruz, 2010 Fellow, studied sociology in Xavier’s in Mumbai.
+Nikita D’cruz, 2010 ICICI Fellow, studied sociology in Xavier’s in Mumbai.
 During her fellowship, she worked with Samarthan, in Madhya Pradesh towards participatory governance and advocacy around MNREGA.
 Post that, she went on to pursue the Young India Fellowship, followed by a Masters in Urban Policy from Tata Institute Of Social Sciences.
 While she spent some time working with an Affordable Housing company, she is a urban governance activist at heart, having worked with the Jaagore Campaign, Loksatt Andolan and the Aam Aadmi Party in areas of urban reforms and decentralized governance.

 Looking for patterns amidst structures and relationships is what she likes doing best.
 They give her the stories she likes to think and eventually write about.
 Currently she is full-time engaged in the team with the overall coordination and learning design.